-Homework - The test on muscle contraction is scheduled for Monday.
-Fill in the blank review passage.
+Homework - Quiz on Muscle Contraction on Monday, The test on muscle contraction is scheduled for Wednesday.
+Fill in the blank review passage due Monday.

 Objectives - Students will explain how skeletal muscle fibers are innervated and how they contract.
 Students will describe how ATP is made available for muscle contraction.